wgroeneveld/go-jamming/README.md

 **Does this thing take updates into account**?

-Yes and no. It checks the `<pubDate/>` `<item/>` RSS tag by default.
-I decided against porting the more complicated `<timestamp/>` HTML check as it would only spam possible receivers.
-So if you consider your article to be updated, you should also update the publication date!
+Yes and no. It checks the `<link/>` tag to see if there's a new post since mentions were last sent.
+If a new link is discovered, it will send out those.

+This means if you made changes in-between, and they appear in the RSS feed as recent items, it will get resend.

-**Do I have to provide a ?since= parameter each time**?
+**Do I have to provide a ?source= parameter each time**?

-No. The server will automatically store the latest push, and if it's called again, it will not send out anything if nothing more recent was found in your RSS feed based on the last since timestamp.
+No. The server will automatically store the latest push, and if it's called again, it will not send out anything if nothing more recent was found in your RSS feed based on the last published link.
 Providing the parameter merely lets you override the behavior.

 ### 2. Pingbacks